Been here? Rate It!

 + The prices in the restaurant will knock your socks off, at least if you look at the online menu.
 However, the observation deck itself features a number of snack items, and even wine and a few other items, that really are not too badly priced.
 So, it is possible to eat up there without spending the huge amount of money required for the restaurant.

 I would never have gone up into the Space Needle if it hadn't been for someone giving me a partly used CityPass book.
-There are simply too many other great viewpoints in Seattle that are free of charge.
+(There are simply too many other great viewpoints in Seattle that are free of charge.
 However, it is still a very good viewpoint, and the one of the few with a true 360 degree view, but to really take advantage of it it needs to be a very clear day.)
 The deal offered in the 2012 CityPass book was pretty good, and I hope it is repeated for future tourists to use.
 It means you get to use a special line that moves faster than the normal elevator line, and it means you can go up in the Needle twice in a 24 hour period so you can get daytime and night time views.

 Ticket Prices (if not purchased as part of CityPass or other special package): $19, or $26 for a double entry ticket for one entry during the day and one during the night.
 See also the web site for the Chihuly Garden and Glass as they have a joint entry ticket with the Space Needle that winds up being a decent deal as well.

 Hours: Typically open 9 am to Midnight.
 However, special events or maintenance may close part or all of the observation deck.
 Check the web site to see posted events to make sure your visit does not conflict with any closures.